What is PCOS?

 Polycystic ovary syndrome, or PCOS, is a disorder that affects somewhere between 6-13% of women.
 It is a hormonal disorder in which male hormones are out of whack.
 Previously considered strictly a reproductive disorder, we now understand that PCOS affects a lot more than just menstrual cycles and fertility, and can affect health beyond the reproductive years.

 PCOS is poorly understood by the general public and even healthcare professionals.
 Right off the bat, the syndrome is very poorly named which generates a lot of the confusion.
-Yes, many women with PCOS have multiple follicles in their ovaries, which are referred to as cysts.
+Yes, many women with PCOS have polycystic ovaries, meaning multiple mature follicles in their ovaries, which are referred to as cysts.
 However, not all women with PCOS have these.
 Calling these follicles cysts is technically correct, but there are many different types of ovarian cysts.
-The ones associated with PCOS, known as follicular cysts, are not the ones that rupture and cause pain.
+The ones associated with PCOS, known as follicular cysts, are not the ones that people think of that rupture and cause pain.
 I remember talking to a friend and questioning if I had PCOS.
 Her response was “have you ever even had a cyst burst before?”.
-Seems like a logical question to ask, but actually had nothing to do with anything I was talking about.
+This seems like a logical question to ask, but actually had nothing to do with PCOS at all.
 As it turned out, I did have a bunch of cysts in my ovaries, just no one looked for them via ultrasound before.
 I could not feel them and it’s not something that’s routinely checked for.

 Symptoms of PCOS can vary widely and may include: